jayozer/snackswap_comics/docs/new_prompts.md

 PANEL 1 - THE FLEX (The Setup)
 - Snack enters acting tasty.
 "I'm the main character."
-- Dr. Drip looks disgusted (behind sunglasses).
+- Dr. Hawley looks disgusted (behind sunglasses).
 "Ew.
 Brother ewww."
 - Snack tries to have "aura".

 PANEL 2 - THE EXPOSÉ (The Vanity Roast)
-- Dr. Drip EXPOSES how the snack makes you LOOK BAD (cite fact_id).
+- Dr. Hawley EXPOSES how the snack makes you LOOK BAD (cite fact_id).
 - "You turn bright white teeth into YELLOW BRICKS."
 - "You give people 'Fuzzy Tooth' syndrome.
 Cringe."
 - Snack looks offended: "But I taste good!"

 PANEL 3 - THE RATIO (The Destruction)
-- Dr. Drip destroys the snack's social status.
+- Dr. Hawley destroys the snack's social status.
 - "Imagine talking to your crush with yellow teeth.
 Couldn't be me."
 - Snack is crying: "I just wanted to be aesthetic!"
 - Visual: Snack looks gross, melting, or ugly.

 PANEL 4 - THE VIBE CHECK (The Switch Up)
-- Dr. Drip presents the SWAP as the "Glow Up" secret.
+- Dr. Hawley presents the SWAP as the "Glow Up" secret.
 - "Eat [Swap Name].
 It scrubs your teeth white while you eat."
 - Final Verdict: "Don't get caught lacking."
 - Text Overlay: "YELLOW TEETH SIGNAL" or "COOKED SMILE".